 Like most solutions, we have to look first at the problem.

-The Issue With Today’s Digital CX
+The Issue With Today’s Digital CX Strategy

 Your digital CX should be more than an alternative to in-person interactions — it should be better, faster and smarter.
 After all, why shouldn’t it be?
-It’s powered by massive computational resources and advanced machine learning and AI that far outperform any one person’s capabilities to respond to a customer concern or manage a customer interaction.
+It’s powered by massive computational resources and advanced machine learning and AI that far outperform any one person’s capabilities to respond to customer needs or manage a customer interaction.
 And yet, customers are clearly discontented with the quality of these interactions.

 Consumers have not been shy in telling us what specifically they’re unhappy about: